ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 There are many graph morphisms from graph (a) to graph (b).
 But there is exactly one choice that will make the triangle formed by the two blue arrows and the dotted arrow commute.
 This choice is again the most natural one, mapping blue to blue, green to green, orange to orange.
 The arrow from (a) to (b) is dotted to signify that there is only one such embedding.

-As I mentioned earlier in this chapter, commuting diagrams are like ecosystems in balance.
+> Commuting diagrams are like ecosystems in balance.
 The above diagram has 4 ecosystems pasted together (including the 2 squares starting at Graph-1).
 Any change in one ecosystem will create a change in the other.
 When the “most natural” information flow along the morphisms, all the ecosystems are in balance.

 ```{image} assets/Ch3/4.3-compare-a-b-3.png
 :alt: Whoopsy!